irondarrius/IronPdf.Examples/examples/cshtml-to-pdf-mvc-core/README.md

 ***Based on <https://ironpdf.com/examples/cshtml-to-pdf-mvc-core/>***

-This code snippet illustrates how to transform MVC Views into PDF documents using Iron Software tools.
+The following code sample illustrates how to transform Views into PDF files using IronPDF.

-The packages `IronPdf.Extensions.Mvc.Core` and `IronPdf` collaboratively facilitate the conversion of Views into PDFs.
-The `IronPdf.Extensions.Mvc.Core` package extends the capabilities of `IronPdf` to encompass the rendering of Views into PDF format.
+Employing the combination of `IronPdf.Extensions.Mvc.Core` and `IronPdf` allows for efficient PDF creation from Views.
+The `IronPdf.Extensions.Mvc.Core` package extends the functionalities of `IronPdf` to enable PDF rendering from Views.

-To undertake this conversion, utilize the `RenderRazorViewToPdf` method.
-This method demands an `IRazorViewRenderer`, the path to your ".cshtml" file, and the necessary data for the ".cshtml" file rendering.
-For a more detailed guide, check out the [How to Convert View to PDF in ASP.NET Core MVC](https://ironpdf.com/how-to/cshtml-to-pdf-mvc-core/) article.
+To convert Views into PDFs, utilize the `RenderRazorViewToPdf` method.
+This method necessitates the use of an `IRazorViewRenderer`, a path to the ".cshtml" file, and the data needed for the ".cshtml" page.
+Detailed guidance can be found in the [How-to Convert View to PDF in ASP.NET Core MVC](https://ironpdf.com/how-to/cshtml-to-pdf-mvc-core/) article.

-Additionally, this functionality allows you to leverage the extensive features available in the **RenderingOptions** class.
-This includes inserting [page numbers in PDFs with IronPDF](https://ironpdf.com/how-to/add-page-numbers-to-existing-pdf/), embedding [text and HTML headers and footers with IronPDF](https://ironpdf.com/how-to/add-headers-and-footers-using-html-in-csharp/), and specifying custom paper sizes for PDFs.
-Once created, the PDF document can be edited or exported as required.
+In addition, this functionality grants access to a comprehensive suite of features through the **RenderingOptions** class.
+You can employ [page numbering](https://ironpdf.com/how-to/page-numbers/) in PDFs using IronPDF, insert [text and HTML headers and footers](https://ironpdf.com/how-to/headers-and-footers/), and alter the paper size in the PDF settings.
+The generated PDF can then be modified or exported as required.

+Explore more about converting CSHTML Views to PDFs in ASP.NET MVC Core at [this link](https://ironpdf.com/how-to/cshtml-to-pdf-mvc-core/).